 “Authorized Subcontractor” means an individual or service provider that is a subcontractor engaged by Global Relay in the performance of any of its material obligations relating to providing the Services under the Agreement (but excluding any individual or service provider retained by Global Relay from time to time in the ordinary course of business not as a part of the Services provided to Customer, and excluding Global Relay Personnel).

 “Billing Cycle” means the billing period with respect to the Services for which an invoice will be sent to Customer.
-The Billing Cycle shall be monthly if not otherwise specified in the applicable Order Form.
+The Billing Cycle shall be quarterly if not otherwise specified in the applicable Order Form.

 “Business Hours” means 9:00 am to 6:00 pm, Monday to Friday (North America is based on each North American time zone; Europe is based on GMT).